A gaggle of Canada geese crosses a path in Cincinnati's Sharon Woods. Photo courtesy of Konstantin Vasserman.

 Personally, I think it’s very important that what we do is an expression of the best of the human spirit. . .
 Our goal is better communities.
 And we get there by considering the means as well as the ends.

-Questions of how (and whether) to coexist with deer, coyotes, and other wild animals arise almost weekly in Cincinnati’s newspapers and community bulletins.
-If we can understand the ways that we and our neighbors value these different animals, we will be better equipped to guide our neighborhoods towards consensus decisions honoring safety, compassion, and the diversity of other values we place upon our community’s animals.
+Similar questions of how (and whether) to coexist with deer, coyotes, and other wild animals arise almost weekly in Cincinnati’s newspapers and community bulletins.
+If we can pay closer attention to the ways that we and our neighbors value these different animals, we will be better equipped to guide each other towards consensus decisions honoring safety, compassion, and the diversity of other values we place upon our community’s animals.

 Considering the intrinsic value of the geese does not distract from considering the humaneness of the way the geese are killed.
 If the geese need not be killed, then we must stop killing them.
 If they must be killed, then we must do so as humanely as possible.